Gardening Rooted in Helping Others

 A true living and learning lab, the garden is cared for by several student employees and dozens of student volunteers.
 Student coordinators help direct donations so they make the largest impact on the community.
 Professors often bring students here during class sessions.

-Committed to food sustainability, security and justice for the campus and greater Selinsgrove community, we've have joined Sowing Change, a network of regional campus and community gardens with a social mission.
+Committed to food sustainability, security and justice for the campus and greater Selinsgrove community, the Campus Garden belongs to Sowing Change, a network of regional campus and community gardens with a social mission.